control-toolbox/CTBenchmarks.jl/docs/src/documentation_process.md

 ### `INCLUDE_TEXT`

-`INCLUDE_TEXT` blocks are used to generate textual analysis or other Markdown from benchmark results, such as performance-profile summaries or tables.
+`INCLUDE_TEXT` blocks are used to generate textual analysis or other Markdown-compatible content from benchmark results, such as performance-profile summaries or tables.

 For example: